warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/when-is-data-removed-from-airbrake.md

 > "Some information on the occurance of this error has been removed from the database."

-Airbrake deletes this information after based on your plan's retention period.
+Airbrake deletes this information based on your plan's retention period.